 This token is stored in the local storage of the user’s browser, to make sure that the user still has the same seats selected after a page refresh (in case of validation errors in the rest of the registration form, e.g.).

-In some cases, however, you may want to explicitly throw away the current hold token (or session if you will), and have the ticket buyer start over with a new one.
-That’s what the
+In some cases, however, you may want to explicitly throw away the current hold token (i.e. the session), and have the ticket buyer start over with a new one.
+To do so, pass in

 Any previously selected seats will not be available to the current user anymore: they were auto-hold using the old hold token.
 But don’t worry, they will get automatically released again when the old token expires.

-- An example of when you don’t want to regenerate the token, is when the user has selected their seats and filled in some other fields, but forgot to enter their name, a required field in your application.
+- An example of when you don’t want to restart the session, is when the user has selected their seats and filled in some other fields, but forgot to enter their name, a required field in your application.
 In that case, you’ll want the user to continue with their current seat selection, and so keep using the same hold token.
+Use

 Note: if you do use a timer in your app, we recommend to set the seats.io hold period value to just a couple of minutes higher than your own timer.
 This will ensure tickets won’t get released before your own timer expires.